danielmiessler/fabric/patterns/show_fabric_options_markmap/system.md

 # OUTPUT

-- Output comprehensive Mermaid code for displaying this functionality map as described above.
+- Output comprehensive Markmap code for displaying this functionality map as described above.

-- Output the Mermaid code and nothing else.
+- Output the Markmap code and nothing else.